roib20/terraform-provision-gke-cloudflare/README.md

 The included deployments are designed for a fully-functioning Ingress controller that works with Cloudflare — by utilizing [ingress-nginx](https://kubernetes.github.io/ingress-nginx/), [cert-manager](https://cert-manager.io/) and [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).
 In addition, [sealed-secrets](https://sealed-secrets.netlify.app/) and [Argo CD](https://argoproj.github.io/cd/) are also deployed.

-Note: the GCP module in this repo is a modified fork of [learn-terraform-provision-gke-cluster](https://github.com/hashicorp/learn-terraform-provision-gke-cluster); the MPL-2.0 license is adhered to.
+Note: the GCP module in this repo is a modified fork of [learn-terraform-provision-gke-cluster](https://github.com/hashicorp/learn-terraform-provision-gke-cluster); the MPL 2.0 license is adhered to.

 ## What is needed to deploy?
 The `deploy.sh` script does everything needed in order to deploy the full environment in the correct order.
 In order to use this script, you need a Unix shell (the script is written for POSIX shell - designed to have wide compatibility in Linux, macOS and WSL environments).